 Stay clear of contingencies that demand too much of the seller.
 For instance, a request for the seller to pay a portion of your closing costs or a contingency that states the transaction be dependent on the sale of your current home.
 These types of contingencies could be deal breakers for sellers with multiple offers on the table.

 Sometimes a personal touch can go a long way.
 Including a thoughtful note to the seller might help you win them over.
 After all, selling a home that you’ve lived in for a while (and maybe raised a family in) can be an emotional process.
 Most sellers want to know that the home will be in good hands with its next owners.

 Writing a heartfelt letter about why you love their home can help you stand out among competing offers.
 Share your story and why it would mean the world to you to live in their home.
 Call out and compliment specific features of the home.
 It may be just the push you need for the sellers to choose you.

 Our best advice?
 Stay open minded and be willing to compromise.
 Although you may feel as though your offer is more than enough to win you the home, the seller may see things from a different point of view, especially if they’ve been presented with multiple offers.

 Whether you’re compromising on the price or who pays for repairs, winning a home is all about give and take.
 Try to see the situation from the seller’s perspective and keep an open mind when it comes to negotiating.
 If you remain flexible while putting your best foot forward, you’ll be on your way to closing on your dream home in no time.

 Looking for a trusted partner to help you close the deal?
-Learn more about how our Jovio Real Estate Specialists can guide you through your home buying journey from search all the way to close.
+Learn more about how our Jovio agents can guide you through your home buying journey from search all the way to close.